SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 3. [Analyze - Exploratory data Analysis](https://github.com/SimpleStepper/Google-Advanced-Analytics-Capstone?tab=readme-ov-file#analyze---exploratory-data-analysis)
 4. [Improve - Model Creation](https://github.com/SimpleStepper/Google-Advanced-Analytics-Capstone?tab=readme-ov-file#improve---model-creation)
 5. [Control - Conclusion and Stakeholder Suggestions](https://github.com/SimpleStepper/Google-Advanced-Analytics-Capstone?tab=readme-ov-file#control---conclusion-and-stakeholder-suggestions)

-The code for this Project can be found here, or accessed within the GitHub Repository
 ---

 ## Define - Overview
-The goal of this project was to **build a predictive model** using EDA techniques and Random Forest Model to **identify which employees were likely to leave Salifort Motors**.
-The project utilized internal HR and survey data to determine the most influential factors behind employee attrition.
-The final model achieved strong performance, highlighting employee satisfaction, tenure, and workload as the top predictors of turnover.
-These insights can help leadership at Salifort Motors proactively address retention risks and improve employee engagement strategies.
-This project was created with the DMAIC framework as a structural flow.
+The objective of this project was to **develop a predictive model** to identify employees at risk of leaving Salifort Motors.
+Leveraging **exploratory data analysis (EDA)** and a **Random Forest algorithm**, the analysis focused on internal HR and employee survey data to uncover the key drivers of turnover.

+The project followed the **DMAIC framework**—Define, Measure, Analyze, Improve, and Control—to ensure a structured and data-driven approach.
+The final model achieved strong performance, highlighting **employee satisfaction, tenure, and workload** as the top predictors of turnover.
+These insights offer actionable guidance for Salifort Motors leadership to proactively identify retention risks.

+The Python code used to create this project can be found here, or in the GitHub repository.

 ---